Electric vs. Gas Boilers

 What is an Electric Boiler?

 An electric boiler is a large water tank with an inlet and outlet.
 Within that large tank is an array of electric heating elements.
 Electricity comes from the main power supply of your home and passes through those heating elements to warm up to very high temperatures.
 When those electric elements are heated up, water passes over them and warms up as well.
-When the water reaches a high enough temperature an electric pump moves the water from the boiler through the outlet to the rest of the house to run through radiators.
+When the water reaches a high enough temperature an electric pump moves the water from the boiler through the outlet to the rest of the house to run through different types of radiators installed in your home.
 The inlet takes in cool water from the home to be warmed up by the boiler before being sent out once again.

 Electric boilers are more efficient than boilers that run on natural gas because no exhaust flue is needed.
 When gases are burnt some waste gas is produced and this has to be released out of the home.
-Along with those waste gases that are released goes some of the heat from the boiler as well, this is wasted energy.
-Since electric boilers don’t creates waste gases no flue exists and nearly all the created heat is used heating a home.
-This allows electric boilers to be up to 99% efficient, a number that isn’t possible for most fossil fuel solutions.
+Along with those waste gases goes some of the heat from the boiler as well, this is wasted energy.
+Since electric boilers do not create waste gases, no flue exists and nearly all the created heat is used heating a home.
+This allows electric boilers to be up to 99% efficient, a number that is not possible for most fossil fuel solutions.